 This first DIY solar food dehydrator was made entirely out of reclaimed materials: scrap plywood, 2x4s from an old ladder, a house window, and other items that would otherwise have been thrown away.
 It has heat-absorbent material on the shelves and screened vents for airflow.

-The second dehydrator project is from the Home Depot Garden Club.
-It’s larger than the first one, but is a fairly simple setup that most DIYers should be able to tackle pretty easily.
+The second dehydrator project is from Home Depot’s garden project ideas.
+It’s larger than the first one but is a fairly simple setup that most DIYers should be able to tackle pretty easily.
 The materials list and step-by-step instructions can be found here.

 Since the time of this writing, we found another DIY solar powered food dehydrator with free plans that you can see here.
 All of these DIY dehydrators will dry much more food at once than the traditional, electric countertop dehydrators, and after the cost of materials, you will have a way to dry food for free year after year!
 If you use as many reclaimed materials as possible, your initial cost could involve nothing more than your time.